Looking for credit help? Check out The Truth About Credit Cards!

 credit repair

-As expected, all the ongoing mortgage chaos is hitting Americans’ credit scores, according to credit scoring company VantageScore Solutions.
+As expected, all the ongoing mortgage crisis is hitting Americans’ credit scores, according to credit scoring company VantageScore Solutions.

 The company, which competes with the ever-powerful creator of the Fico score, told the LA Times millions of consumers have seen their credit scores fall from once elite standings as a result.